Enable/Disable "how ask works"

 The main concern with a cholera infection is the quick dehydration it causes.
 An effective rehydration treatment, ideally using an oral rehydration solution (ORS), can prevent serious illness and death.

 Cholera can cause serious harm, including death, if it is not treated in time.
 For severe cases, treatment within hours of the onset of disease is crucial.

 The best protection against cholera is to prevent exposure.
 A cholera vaccine is available, but it is effective only for 2 to 3 years and only about 6 months in young children.
-It is recommended mainly for people who expect to be exposed to cholera in the near …
+It is recommended mainly for people who expect to be exposed to …